Home

 Benefits of using the ACH network

-If you’re considering the ACH network for business payment processing, there are several benefits to consider.
+If you’re considering the ACH network for electronic payments, there are several benefits to consider.
 They include:

 • Lower processing fees: ACH transactions fees average out at $0.29.
 Credit card processing costs, on average, 1.3% to 3.5% of the transaction.
 Do the math.
 There’s a significant savings potential with using ACH payments.